 Key strengths: Massive proprietary database of leadership assessments, integrated consulting services (compensation, org design, succession), dedicated industry practice groups across 15+ sectors.

-Fee range: $80,000-$200,000+ per retained search, depending on role seniority and complexity.
+What you’ll pay: $80,000-$200,000+ per retained search, depending on role seniority and complexity.
 Consulting engagements are billed separately.

-The caveat: Korn Ferry's size is both its strength and its limitation.
+The caveat: Korn Ferry’s size is both its strength and its limitation.
 Clients sometimes report feeling like a small account within a massive machine.
-If you want a partner who knows your CEO by name, a boutique firm might deliver more personalized attention.
+If you want a partner who knows your CEO by name, a boutique practice might deliver more personalized attention.

 3. Heidrick & Struggles - Good for Board-Level and CEO Placements